Dragon Knight II: Release

 The game was originally released in 1990-1991 for the MSX2, NEC PC-8801, NEC PC-9801 and X68000 computer systems.
 An enhanced PC Engine port that removed sexually explicit content but added voice acting and new graphics was developed by TamTam and released by NEC Avenue in 1992 among controversies as the first erotic game officially published for a video game console.
-Two soundtracks were released in Japan by NEC Avenue: Dragon Knight II Fantastic Remix! (ドラゴンナイト II ファンタスティック・リミックス!) in October 1991 and Dragon Knight II PC Engine World (ドラゴンナイト II ～ＰＣエンジンワールド) in 1992, distributed by Nippon Columbia.
+Two soundtracks were released in Japan by NEC Avenue: Dragon Knight II Fantastic Remix! (ドラゴンナイト II ファンタスティック・リミックス!) in October 1991 and Dragon Knight II PC Engine World (ドラゴンナイト II ～PCエンジンワールド) in 1992, distributed by Nippon Columbia.

 Reception

 Just like its predecessor, Dragon Knight II was a commercial success.
 The game placed third on MSX Magazines "MSX Soft Top 30" best-selling chart in May 1991, and even one year later has remained there at 28th place.
 The PC Engine version was fifth on PC Engine Fan chart in August 1992.
 The magazine's review gave it a highly positive score of 90%.
 Famitsu gave it a score 24/40.

-Electronic Gaming Monthly (EGM) reported that Dragon Knight II "became a sleeper hit with Japanese role-playing fans.
-What made it popular is the fact that it was noticeably different from other RPGs because the game opted for lots of women instead of beasts, with some slight characteristics of monsters," predicting that "with more action and more scantily clad women to attack," its sequel "should really entice the Japanese market!"
+Electronic Gaming Monthly (EGM) reported that Dragon Knight II became a sleeper hit with Japanese role-playing fans.
+EGM said that it was noticeably different from other RPGs because the game offered more women instead of monsters, and, with more action and more scantily clad women to attack, thought that it will entice the Japanese market.
 EGM also included the game's "tons of interesting people to meet" in their 1993 ranking of "Top Ten Hottest Video Game Babes" at second place.
 PC Engine Fan listed Mesaanya, Sophia and Kate among the sexiest female characters in the PC Engine games.